Rita Simons

 Rita Joanne Simons (born 10 March 1977) is an English actress and singer.
-After beginning her career as a member of the short-lived girl group Girls@Play, she became best known for portraying the role of Roxy Mitchell in the BBC soap opera EastEnders from 2007 to 2017, when her character was killed-off, alongside her on-screen character's sister Ronnie Mitchell (Samantha Womack).
+After beginning her career as a member of the short-lived girl group Girls@Play, she became best known for playing Roxy Mitchell in the BBC soap opera EastEnders from 2007 to 2017, when her character was killed off, alongside her on-screen character's sister Ronnie Mitchell (Samantha Womack).
 For her performance on the show Simons received many accolades, including the 2008 National Television Award for "Most Popular Newcomer".

 Outside of EastEnders, Simons has appeared as contestant on the eighteenth series of I'm a Celebrity...Get Me Out of Here! and has appeared in various theatre productions.
-In 2024, she joined the cast of the Channel Four soap opera Hollyoaks as Marie Fielding.
+Between 2024 and 2025, she portrayed Marie Fielding in the Channel 4 soap opera Hollyoaks.

 Early life

 Simons was born on 10 March 1977 at Whipps Cross University Hospital in Whipps Cross, Leytonstone, London to Susan (' Franks) and Mark Simons.
 Both of her parents are Jewish.
 She has an older brother, Ben.
-Through her paternal aunt's marriage, Simons is the niece of billionaire businessman Lord Sugar.
+Through her paternal aunt's marriage, Simons is the niece of billionaire businessman Alan Sugar.

 Career

 Music career and early acting work

 Before her acting career, Simons was in the group Girls@Play, who had a couple of hit singles before splitting up.
 Their songs included "Airhead" and a cover of Mel and Kim's "Respectable".
 Simons then joined a different group called Charli with three other members, including Shar from the Paradiso Girls, and released a single titled "Feel Me".

-Simons made appearances in the Sky 1 dramas Dream Team (2002) and Mile High (2003; as Hannah), as well as the ITV drama London's Burning.
+Simons made appearances in the Sky One dramas Dream Team (2002) and Mile High (2003; as Hannah), as well as the ITV drama London's Burning.

 EastEnders

 On 11 May 2007, it was announced that she would be joining the cast of EastEnders as Roxy Mitchell, alongside Samantha Womack who played Roxy's sister Ronnie Mitchell.
 Of her role, Simons said: "I've always watched EastEnders and it's been my dream to become part of the Mitchell family."

 Simons temporarily departed from EastEnders in late 2015 (the character departed from screens from 1 January to 4 May 2016), allowing the actress to take part in a Snow White pantomime at the Marlowe Theatre in Canterbury, over the 2015–2016 Christmas and New Year period.

 In August 2016, it was announced that Simons was leaving EastEnders along with Samantha Womack.
 Her on-screen character Roxy Mitchell drowned in a swimming pool in an episode broadcast on New Year's Day 2017, along with her sister Ronnie.
 Simons made a voiceover appearance in May 2019, during the return of Roxy's ex-husband Sean Slater (Robert Kazinsky), which saw him listen to a voicemail from Roxy on an old mobile phone.
 She made a cameo reappearance on 27 April 2023, as Roxy imagined by her daughter Amy during a family counselling session.
+Since Ronnie and Roxy were "killed off", EastEnders fans have continued to campaign for the characters to be resurrected, including sending potential scripts and return plots to the show's bosses.